Clifford Dupont: Presidency

 Following the declaration of a republic on 2 March 1970, Dupont was made interim president pending the elections under a new constitution on 10 April.
 When Rhodesia was formally declared a republic, Parliament elected Dupont as president on 14 April.
+His role was largely ceremonial, with the real power still vested in Smith and his cabinet.

 During the latter period of his term he suffered long bouts of ill health, and retired on 31 December 1975.

 Personal life

 Clifford and Barbara Dupont married in London in 1933.
 They divorced in 1942 after having two children: Hilary and Graham.
 Graham died in childhood in England in 1942.
-In 1946, he married his second wife Betty Wood at Kensington Registry Office.
+In 1946, he married his second wife Betty Wood at Kensington and Chelsea Register Office.
 Wood was fifteen years his junior.
 In 1947, they had a son, Stephen.
 Betty died in 1957 in Salisbury, and was buried in Warren Hills.
 His two children, Hilary and Stephen, were killed in 1958 when their Central African Airways plane crashed near Benghazi.

 On 23 May 1963, he married Armenell Mary Betty Bennet (1929-2000), originally from Cornwall, who was a branch organiser for the Rhodesian Front.
 They had no children.
 Armenell died on 10 April 2000 in Harare.

-On 27 June 1978, Dupont died while undergoing radium treatment for what was believed to be cancer.
+On 28 June 1978, Dupont died while undergoing radium treatment for what was believed to be cancer.